UfoPilotTools/Scambait-Tools/README.md

 # Scambait-Tools
- Windows tools for pranking technical support scammers when they are connected to your virtual machine (VM).
+A set of Windows tools for pranking technical support scammers when they are connected to your virtual machine (VM).

 upNotepad